martinjrobins/sabs-linear-algebra/content/posts/02-matrix-decompositions.md

 ## Pivoting

-Of course, for any practial LU factorisation we need to consider pivoting.
+Of course, for any practial $LU$ factorisation we need to consider pivoting.
 Any matrix
 $A$ can be factorised into $PLU$, where $P$ is a permutation matrix, and $L$ and $U$ are defined as before.
 During the gaussian elimination steps we store an array of row indices $p_i$ indicating that row $i$ is interchanged with row $p_i$, and the resultant